George Pol Papadakis

 George Pol.
 Papadakis is a Greek poet, writer and mathematician who was born in Athens.
 He also deals with literary criticism.

 Career

 Papadakis is a secondary education teacher in Computer Science, and has also taught in institutes of vocational training.
 He is a member of the Greek Literary Society and received a prize in prose writing from the Literary Society Parnassos in 2002.

 As a researcher he is engaged in the area of “Entexno” Greek popular music.
 He also writes verses, some of which set to music by Greek composers including Joseph Benakis and Chrysanthos Mouzakitis.

-Papadakis is Associate Editor of the literary journal Pnevmatiki Zoi (Athens Academy Award – 2002).
+Papadakis was Associate Editor of the literary journal Pnevmatiki Zoi (Athens Academy Award – 2002) until 2018.